SenseNet/docs.sensenet.com/content/concepts/content-types/11-memolist.md

 metaDescription: "sensenet Memolist"
 ---

-A List type for storing Memos.
+A [List](/concepts/content-types/08-contentlist) type for storing Memos.

 # Features

+No special features for this type.

 # Parent type